drticcz/bmxbin/README.md

 # bmxtools binary builds
+A Linux x64 binary builds of BMX

-A set of tools for manipulation.
+A set of tools for BMX / MXF manipulation by BBC.
 See the source code repo for more details:

 https://github.com/bbc/bmx